byansanur/CampusList/README.md

-# Campus List: A Modern Android App for Exploring Universities
+# Campus List: Exploring Indonesian Universities

-Campus List is an Android application built with Kotlin that allows you to explore universities in Indonesia.
-This app provides a user-friendly interface for browsing university details, searching for specific universities, and even opening their websites within the app.
+**Campus List** is a modern Android application built with Kotlin, designed to help you explore universities across Indonesia.
+With a clean and intuitive interface, you can easily browse university details, search for specific institutions, and even visit their websites directly within the app.

+**Objective**
+This project aims to showcase best practices in Android development by enhancing a simple university list application with various functionalities.
+It demonstrates the use of modern libraries and tools to create a robust and user-friendly experience.

 <div style="display: flex; justify-content: space-around;">
   <img src="assets/screenshoot/home-light.jpeg" alt="Alt Text" title="Optional Title" style="width:300px; height:auto;">